Frequently Asked Questions

 - “Career Fair Only Resume Collection” postings – The employer is currently not planning to host interviews, but is collecting resumes in advance.
 Sometimes employers will add an interview schedule depending on the candidates they receive.

-- “Resume Book”s – These are city specific industry resume collections, that all students should consider adding their resumes to.
+- “Resume Book”s – These are specific industry resume collections, that all students should consider adding their resumes to.
 If we have employers register after the application deadline, or those who want to see additional candidates, we will provide these books to them and you may be selected for additional interviews.

 What if I can’t attend an event, but want to apply to a job/internship in that city?